temporalio/documentation/docs/reference/tctl/namespace/describe.md

 The `tctl namespace describe` command describes a Namespace.

-`tctl namespace describe --namespace-id <id>`
+`tctl namespace describe`

 The following modifier controls the behavior of the command.

 ### `--namespace-id`

-_Required modifier_
+How to specify the ID of a Namespace to describe.

-How to specify the ID of a Namespace.
+This modifier is required unless the `--namespace` modifier is specified (`tctl --namespace <name> describe`).

 **Example**